seanhweb/PHP-Secure-Session-Database-Login/README.md

 $user = new user;
 $user->login($username,$password);
 ```
 The login function checks the database for the username and password.
-If all is well, it then runs the "begin_database_session" function, which redirects them to the post login page in your config.ph.
+If all is well, it then runs the "begin_database_session" function, which redirects them to the post login page in your config.php.
 ##### Secure Pages
 For every page you would like to be secure, include the following code.
 ````